shunzh/shunzh.github.io/_pages/publications.md

   * An earlier version appeared as an extended abstract in Autonomous Agents and Multiagent Systems (AAMAS), 2018.
 * **Shun Zhang**, Edmund H. Durfee, and Satinder Singh.
 Approximately-Optimal Queries for Planning in Reward-Uncertain Markov Decision Processes.
 International Conference on Automated Planning and Scheduling (ICAPS), 2017.
 [paper](/files/shun-icaps-2017.pdf)
+  * An earlier version appeared in Multi-disciplinary Conference on Reinforcement Learning and Decision Making (RLDM), 2017.
 * Ruohan Zhang, **Shun Zhang**, Matthew Tong, Mary Hayhoe, and Dana Ballard.
 Modeling Sensorimotor Behavior through Modular Inverse Reinforcement Learning with Discount Factors.
 Journal of Vision, 2017.
 * Katie Genter, **Shun Zhang**, and Peter Stone.
 Determining Placements of Influencing Agents in a Flock.
 Autonomous Agents and Multiagent Systems (AAMAS), 2015.
 * Tsz-Chiu Au, **Shun Zhang**, and Peter Stone.
 Autonomous Intersection Management for Semi-Autonomous Vehicles.
 Handbook of Transportation, 2015.